How to Calculate Distance Between Two Locations in Excel

 - Logistics and delivery planning: automate route distances and ETAs for many stops.

-- Sales route planning: estimate travel times for customer visits in one go.
+- Sales route planning: estimate travel times for customer visits across a territory.

 - Cost modeling: combine distances with fuel cost per mile or kilometre to estimate expenses.

 Now that you understand how it works, give the Excel Distance Calculator a try.
-It turns a repetitive task into a one click operation and keeps everything where you probably do your work already: in Excel.
-A small setup up front can save you hours of copying and pasting back and forth between apps.
+It turns a repetitive task into a one-click operation and keeps everything where you probably do your work already: in Excel.
+A small setup up front can save you hours of copying and pasting between apps.
 Consider it Excel with a built-in compass (and slightly less attitude than a real compass).

 Happy routing, and may your spreadsheets be both accurate and slightly less boring.